Museum Passes

 Pass Benefits

-One child admission FREE with an adult general admission ticket purchase.
+One child admission FREE with a full-price adult general admission ticket purchase.
 Patrons may check this pass out up to two (2) times per month.

 Please bring a printed or downloaded pass and a photo ID to redeem your pass.